How to remove Advanced Password Manager on Mac

 Tip: Quick automatic removal

 The safest way to eliminate Advanced Password Manager malware is to use a reliable antivirus.
-CleanMyMac X is an all-in-one junk cleaner and malware remover.
-As you can see on the screenshot below, CleanMyMac X instantly detected Advanced Password Manager malware (which somehow renamed itself to AdvancedMacCleaner once the file was opened).
+CleanMyMac X is an all-in-one junk cleaner that can find and remove malware.
+CleanMyMac X can instantly detect Advanced Password Manager malware (which somehow renames itself to AdvancedMacCleaner once the file is opened).

 For basic manual removal